Module avr_oxide::concurrency::thread

 releasing any associated memory - until another thread joins it using

-the JoinHandle::join()
+the JoinHandle::join() method.

 §Pre-Emptive Multithreading